upaffy/CipherApp/README.md

 # CipherApp
-An application that can encrypt / decrypt your application in various ways
+An application that can encrypt / decrypt your sentence in various ways